Goûter Hut: Location

 The refuge, with its own helicopter landing platform for logistics and mountain rescue operations, is located in the south-east of France, in the Auvergne-Rhône-Alpes region and the department of Haute-Savoie.
 It is located on the territory of the municipality of Saint-Gervais-les-Bains and dominates the Bionnassay glacier, on the eastern slope of Val Montjoie in the Mont Blanc massif.
 It stands at an altitude of 3,835 meters on the snowy ridge of the Aiguille du Goûter (3,863 m), which separates the Val Montjoie from the main basin of the Arve Valley, with the towns of Les Houches and the alpinism and ski resort of Chamonix-Mont-Blanc.
-Annecy is 60 kilometers to the west and Lyon nearly 180 kilometers.
-The border with Italy runs about 1.7 kilometers to the south, around the Dôme du Goûter (4,304 m), while the summit of Mont Blanc is less than 4 kilometers to the south-east.
+Annecy is 60 km to the west and Lyon nearly 180 km.
+The border with Italy runs about 1.7 km to the south, around the Dôme du Goûter (4,304 m), while the summit of Mont Blanc is less than 4 km to the south-east.

 The foundations of the refuge rest on a base of gneiss, present between three and four meters deep.
-Around the refuge, the winds can blow at 300 kilometers per hour and the temperature rarely exceeds 0 °C.
+Around the refuge, the winds can blow at 300 kph and the temperature rarely exceeds 0 °C.

 It is accessible in about five hours on foot from the station of the Nid d'Aigle in Saint-Gervais-les-Bains and from there allows mountaineers the second part of the ascent of Mont Blanc, depending on the conditions in five to seven additional hours by what in the 20th century became known as the modern normal route on the French side, or as the French call it the "voie royale" or "royal way", distinguishing from the former old normal route via the Grands Mulets Hut.

 History

 View on the first Goûter Hut built in 1858-1859 and restored in 1882 (photograph around 1900).

 The presence of a shelter at this location dates back to 1854, but the first refuge itself was built four or five years later.
 It was rebuilt in 1936 and expanded in 1960.
 At the same time, a second building was built next door in 1906 and rebuilt in 1990 as an annex.
 Finally, a new shelter with 120 places in its dormitories, at 200 m distance from the old hut, is conceived from 2010 and opens in June 2013.
 It benefits from many architectural and environmental innovations.
-Its somewhat futuristic shape is ovoid (threedimensional oval), is distinguished by its stainless steel coating, and has four levels.
+Its somewhat futuristic shape is ovoid (three-dimensional oval), is distinguished by its stainless steel coating, and has four levels.
 A reservation is required to stay at night.

 Since 1864 local guides, from the Compagnie des guides de Saint-Gervais-Les Contamines lead clients to the summit of Mont Blanc via this itinerary, that also came known as the Goûter route.
 Since 1912 it is possible for climbers to make a substantial part of the approach march by rail, when the Tramway du Mont Blanc was extended to its present terminus Nid d'Aigle.